 Each year, Elon brings guest writers and scholars to campus to conduct workshops, visit classes or deliver readings and talks.
 Recent visiting writers have included Junot Diaz, Kenji Yoshino, Jill McCorkle, Jill Lepore, Janine Capó Crucet, Michael Chabon, Winona LaDuke, and Temple Grandin.

-Within the English Department our Creative Writing Visiting Speakers Series brings a working poet, fiction writer, and non-fiction writer to campus each year to provide professional insight and teach practical skills to students in our creative writing classes.
+The English Department’s Creative Writing Visiting Speakers Series brings a working poet, fiction writer, and non-fiction writer to campus each year to provide professional insight and teach practical skills to students in our creative writing classes.
 They also judge a writing contest (open to all students) in each of these three fields.

 The Class of 2017 provides the most recent data.
-Within nine months of graduation, 85% of English majors were either employed or attending graduate school.
+Within nine months of graduation, 92% of English majors were either employed, attending graduate school, or both.
 Among employed graduates, 28% had accepted jobs with corporations or entrepreneurial startups, 14% were working for non-profit organizations, and 57% were working in education.
 Employers for the class of 2017 include Verizon, Tiplr, Cambridge University Press, Nexus Marketing, Highwire PR, Advantage Media Group, Duke University Medical Center, Teach for America, Frankie Lemmon Foundation, and public and private high schools.

 English majors from the class of 2017 attending graduate or professional school studied at Johns Hopkins University, University College Dublin, the University of Arizona, and elsewhere.
 These students commonly enroll in English MA and Ph.D. programs, MFA creative writing programs, composition and professional writing MA and Ph.D. programs, law school, information science programs, and Master of Education programs.